interestingLSY/CUDA-From-Correctness-To-Performance-Code/README.md

 This repo includes codes & examples for "CUDA - From Correctness to Performance".

-The lecture can be found at https://wiki.lcpu.dev/zh/hpc/from-scratch/cuda.
+The lecture can be found at https://wiki.lcpu.dev/zh/hpc/from-scratch/cuda or [here](lecture.md)

 ## How to Build